 After a three year pollution study done by UNEP, it is known that the heavy contamination of the land had also affected underground water courses, and this had been ongoing for the past 40 years or more.

-What is sickening is that the residents around the affected area had been drinking water which had been polluted by the oil spills, and contains dangerous levels of benzene concentrations.
+What is sickening is that the residents around the affected area had been drinking water which had been polluted by the oil spills that contains dangerous levels of benzene concentrations.

 In most of the areas studied, the contamination of the soil affected by the Niger oil spills are more than five meters deep.

-Although there are claims from oil firms of having done some cleaning efforts, the so called areas that had undergone “cleaning” are still highly contaminated.
+Although there are claims from oil firms that they have done some cleaning efforts, the so called areas that had undergone “cleaning” are still highly contaminated.

 There are also unlined pits which display evidence of oil companies dumping contaminated soil.